microsoft/spring-cloud-azure/spring-cloud-azure-starters/spring-cloud-starter-azure-appconfiguration-config/README.md

 ### Modifying Connection Client

 In some situations the client connection needs to be modified, such as adding proxy configurations.
-Using the AppConfigurationClientProvider and/or KeyVaultClientProvider.
+Using the ConfigurationClientBuilderSetup and/or SecretClientBuilderSetup.
 By implementing either of these classes and providing and generating a @Bean of them will enable client modification following [App Configuration SDK](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/appconfiguration/azure-data-appconfiguration#key-concepts) and [Key Vault SDK](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/keyvault/azure-security-keyvault-secrets#key-concepts).

 ```java
 public class MyClients implements ConfigurationClientBuilderSetup, SecretClientBuilderSetup {